guoping0408/AI-application/README.md

 # Flashing your TX2 with Jetpack 4.2

 Let's start by setting up your TX2.
-First go to NVIDIA website to download the latest Jetpack installer [https://developer.nvidia.com/embedded/jetpack](https://developer.nvidia.com/embedded/jetpack).
-After finish downloading, type the following command to install and launch the Jetpack SDK Manager:
+First go to NVIDIA website to download the latest Jetpack installer [https://developer.nvidia.com/embedded/jetpack](https://developer.nvidia.com/embedded/jetpack) on your host PC.
+After finish downloading, type the following command to install and launch the Jetpack SDK Manager at the directory where your Jetpack installer is located:

 ``` bash
 $ sudo apt install ./sdkmanager-[version].[build#].deb